What happens first?

-I will send scans of the work in progress for your approval.
-You will be allowed two changes if needed throughout the process.
+I will send a photo of the work for final your approval.

 What happens when it’s finished?

-Once I finish the artwork I will take a photograph of it for you to review.
-If there are no changes needed and you give final approval, I will then spray the work with a U.V.
-Protective Varnish -final fixative.
+If the artwork is graphite I will then spray the work with a U.V.
+Protective Gallery Varnish -final fixative.

 It is recommended that you do not touch the finished portrait as the natural oils in your skin could potentially leave marks on the drawing surface.